 I’m a little wary of asking for discounts, especially from very small companies.
 When it’s just one or two people running the show, it means those one or two people spend an inordinate percentage of their time doing things they don’t like to do.
-Nobody starts their own business because they love filing quarterly taxes—they soldier through it for the 10% of the time where they’re actually doing the thing they love.
+Nobody starts their own business because they love filing quarterly taxes—they soldier through it for the 10% of the time running their business in which they’re actually doing the thing they love.

 So asking to pay less for the same product is almost always a wearying and unwelcome question… with one very special exception.

-There is exactly ONE magical six-word question a consumer can whip out that will make my small business owner’s ears perk up.
+There is exactly ONE magical six-word question a consumer can whip out that will make any small business owner’s ears perk up.

 “Do y’all offer a cash discount?”